-The Zimbabwe programme put people at the centre of all of all our work.
+Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 We have a diverse skill set and are committed to our faith identity and a culture of open and shared analysis and learning.